The monotone-light factorization for 2-categories via 2-prorders: Effective descent morphisms in 2Cat

 \\\\\\

-Consider, for each 2-category $2\mathbb{B}$, the 2-category such that $I$ is the set of all vertically composable triples of 2-cells in $2\mathbb{B}$, and $J$ is the set of all horizontally composable triples of 2-cells in $2\mathbb{B}$.
+Consider, for each 2-category $2\mathbb{B}$, the 2-category such that $I$ is the set of all vertically composable triples of horizontally composable pairs of 2-cells in $2\mathbb{B}$, and $J$ is the set of all horizontally composable triples of vertically composable pairs of 2-cells in $2\mathbb{B}$.

-Then, there is an e.d.m. $2p:2\mathbb{E}\rightarrow 2\mathbb{B}$ which projects the corresponding copy of $v\mathbf{4}$ and $h\mathbf{4}$ to every $i\in I$ and every $j\in J$, respectively.\\
+Then, there is an e.d.m.\ $2p:2\mathbb{E}\rightarrow 2\mathbb{B}$ which projects the corresponding copy of $vh\mathbf{4}$ and $hv\mathbf{4}$ to every $i\in I$ and every $j\in J$, respectively.\\